OmarMed21/Image-Classifier-with-PyTorch-Ai_Pogramming_with_Python_Nanodegree/README.md

-# Image-Classifier-with-PyTorch-Udacity-
+# AI Programming with Python Project

-This Project is related to Udacity's course [Ai Programming with Python Nanodegree] using Pytorch to create a Neural Network and predict the Type of three Flowers
+Project code for Udacity's AI Programming with Python Nanodegree program.
+In this project, students first develop code for an image classifier built with PyTorch, then convert it into a command line application.